aandr26/AWS-SAP-C01-Study-Guide/docs/2_Accounts/2b_Account_Management/Service_Catalog.md

   * [Service Catalog](https://aws.amazon.com/servicecatalog/faqs/)

 * **Exam Tips:**
-  * There's a requirement for endusers to deploy products that they don't have permissions to do otherwise, in a self-service way.
+  * There's a requirement for a enduser to deploy products that they don't have permissions to do otherwise, in a self-service way.
   * Used to tag provisioned resources with corresponding unique identifiers for portfolio, product, and users.
+  *** How it works:**
+    * 1) Admins define products and portfolios using CloudFormation Templates and Service Catalog configuration
+    * 2) Deploy portfolio to any service enabled regions.
+    * 3) Service Catalog users review portfolios they have permissions on and launch product(s) into service enabled regions.
+    * 4) Service Catalog launchers the infrastructure using defined templates.
+Service catalog users don't need infrastructure permissions .. only launch permissions.
+    * 5) Products are available for usage.

-If you want to give your enduser permission to luanch a product you need this policy created and attached.
+If you want to give your enduser permission to launch a product you need this policy created and attached.

 ```JSON
 {